Protection of Minors and Reporting Child Abuse

-- Complete the Minors Program Registration Form [PDF] and submit it to the Minors Coordinator in the Department of Public Safety as soon as possible once a Program is identified.
+- Complete the Minors Program Registration form online and submit it to the Minors Coordinator in the Human Resources Department as soon as possible once a Program is identified.

 - Review these policies and procedures and discuss them with all Minors who may be working in the laboratory.

 - Provide and document hazard specific safety training with the Minor as approved by the Department of Environmental Health and Safety.

 - Provide personal protective equipment, specific for any hazard, with instructions for proper use and disposal.

 - Ensure the Minor is supervised at all times while in the facility and never left alone.

 - Ensure the laboratory/facility is in full compliance with all applicable University safety policies and regulations.

 VII.
 EFFECTS OF NON-COMPLIANCE